reclaimprotocol/tls/README.md

     </div>
 </div>

 A TLS client implementation in typescript.
-This library is fully compatible with the browser (without any polyfills) and on Node Js.
+This library is fully compatible with the browser (without any polyfills), and on any other JavaScript environment.

-As all the cryptography is handled by webcrypto -- running on React native requires a polyfill for the "WebCrypto" module.
+As all the cryptography is handled by either "webcrypto" or a "pure-js" implementation if webcrypto is not available.

 ## Dependencies